Have you ever made a paper airplane?

 Did you learn how to make it from a book?
 Or maybe it was from the kid you shared a desk with in the third grade?

 Well guess what?
-Today I’m sharing links to instructions for making paper airplanes that actually work, along with some ideas on how to help kids invent their own paper airplane designs.
+Today I’m sharing links to instructions for making paper airplanes that go far and actually work, along with some ideas on how to help kids invent their own paper airplane designs.

 So let’s get started with How to Make Paper Airplanes while building Design Skills…

 - A few sets of instructions for making paper airplanes.
-You can get these from a book or download instructions from the internet.
-Our favorite was The Eagle, and we also tried High Glider and Fancy Flier.
-I found these by doing an image search for “Make Paper Airplane.”
+You can get these from a book or download instructions from the internet (see recommended links below)

 - Copy paper.
 Thinner paper is easier for children to fold.

 - A clear table

 - We also tried High Glider and Fancy Flier